Modern Vietnamese cuisine is highly influenced by French cuisine. It’s the thing no Vietnamese could deny.

 Bánh Flan (Vietnamese Flan) is another delicious souvenir that the French people brought to my country.

-Traditionally, in Vietnam, the flan is made with whole eggs (yep, Viet moms are all about not wasting food) and condensed milk (nowadays, we also use both condensed milk and fresh milk).
+Traditionally, in Vietnam, the flan is made with whole eggs (yep, Viet moms never waste food) and condensed milk (nowadays, we also use both condensed milk and fresh milk).
 Sometimes, we replace milk with coconut milk.

 Vietnamesse flan

-Now, here’s the cool part – we enjoy our flan with Vietnamese coffee, whether it’s the black coffee or the coffee with condensed milk.
-Trust me, both are mind-blowingly good.
+We enjoy our flan with coffee.
+Whether it’s black coffee or coffee with condensed milk, both are mind-blowingly good.

-Sometimes you might also catch Vietnamese folks drizzling sweet coconut milk sauce (nước cốt dừa) all over their flan.
+Sometimes you might also catch Vietnamese people drizzling sweet coconut milk sauce (nước cốt dừa) all over their flan.

 8. BÁNH PATE SO (PÂTÉ CHAUD / VIETNAMESE MEAT PIES)